devpython88/Canvas/GUIDE.md

 Dialog(float x, float y, std::string titleBarText, float width, float height, Color color) You can use the Dialog.visible field to control whether the dialog should be visible or no.

+Now dialogs have a function called calculateRelativePosition. calculateRelativePosition(Object2D obj, int xIndex, int yIndex);
+You can set xIndex and yIndex (starting from 0) to arrange the object youre trying to put in the dialog.
+This returns a Vector2 containing the calculated position for the object.

 # Spritsheets
 These are located in Canvas/Graphics